-Welcome to part two of a five-part series of articles on “Emerging Stronger Post-Pandemic,” which has been specifically prepared for mid-market companies.
+Welcome to part two of a five-part series of articles on “Emerging Stronger Post-Pandemic,” which has been specifically developed for mid-market companies.
 In the first article, we identified several key trends and discontinuities that have emerged from the pandemic (which smart business leaders will see as opportunities) and provided four areas that mid-market companies must focus on to not only survive, but thrive over the long-term.
 These four areas include:

 - Redefining the customer experience